 Pick Your Protagonist: Finding An Advisor Who Acts In Your Best Interests

-If the wealth management world were a movie, the fiduciary financial advisor would be the protagonist, while the broker would be their foil.
+If the wealth management world were a movie, the qualified and interest-aligned financial advisor would be the protagonist, while the broker would be their foil.
 What qualifies a financial advisor to earn the leading role?
-Well, when a financial advisor is a fiduciary, like a doctor taking an oath, they promise to act in your best interest.
-Equally important, because fiduciary financial advisors are not selling you a product, they are there to provide sound financial advice.
+Well, when a financial advisor is sitting on your side of the table, like a doctor taking an oath, they promise to act in your best interest.
+Equally important, qualified financial advisors are not selling you a product, they are there to provide sound financial advice.
 The protagonist is in search of the best outcome, providing holistic advice, while their foil is seeking to achieve their own motive: to sell you a product that’ll earn them a commission.

-It’d be nice if potential clients could simply distinguish between a fiduciary advisor and a broker, but those lines are often blurred.
+It’d be nice if potential clients could simply distinguish between an interest-aligned (or fiduciary) advisor and a broker, but those lines are often blurred.
 There are many financial advisors who play both roles by dually registering.
 As dually registered entities, known as hybrid advisors, they may have the privileges of acting as both brokers (receiving commissions) and fiduciary financial advisors (receiving fees).
 An advisor may say they are a “fiduciary,” but new regulations have made it all the more complicated to actually see behind the mask.

 In an interesting plot twist, the SEC appeared to be holding brokers up to the same standards as advisors through the Regulation Best Interest rule, passed in June 2019.
 The Regulation Best Interest rule was introduced to help everyday investors by tightening the standards for brokers who sell investment products, as well as providing an updated interpretation of the duties of investment advisors.
 The Best Interest rule provides various stipulations to tighten standards, yet falls short due to its confusing nature regarding the fiduciary rule standard.
 The New York Times reported that investor advocates worry that even with the rule in place, it can be hard to decipher where loyalties lie.